UMP 97x40 [M8+M10] GW F300 kg / N38 - search holder

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Key role in modern technologies – find application in hard drives, electric motors, medical apparatus or other advanced devices.
+- Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: